 Looking for a speaker or panelist?
-My special interests include psychological suspense thrillers and amateur detective mysteries, mysteries with strong female protagonists (and also troubled ones!), mysteries that address social ills, Chicago crime fiction, Midwestern crime fiction, writing unreliable narrators, and writing difficult-to-like protagonists.
+My special interests include psychological suspense thrillers and amateur detective mysteries, historical mysteries, mysteries with strong female protagonists (and also troubled ones!), mysteries that address social ills, Chicago crime fiction, Midwestern crime fiction, writing unreliable narrators, and writing difficult-to-like protagonists.
 Pet craft topics include Point of View and Characterization.
 I can also talk about the influence of libraries and writing associations for as long as you let me.
 Sample talks:

 Motivation and Productivity for the Writer

 They Fight Crime!
 How to Write the Amateur Sleuth

 Liars and Thieves, and These are the Good Guys: How to Create Conflict-Driven Characters People Still Want to Read

 Self-promotion for Introverts

 (This program can be one hour to multiple days.)